-I am asked this question a lot, so I am going to share with you what I relayed to Hailey so you can explore different avenues (under the guidance of your doctor, as always recommended).
+I am asked this question a lot, so I am going to share with you what I relayed to Hailey so you can explore different avenues (under the guidance of your doctor).

 The hormones that particularly come to mind are the oestrogens (there is more than one) and progesterone.
 During menopause it is these hormones that are out of balance and need to be harmonized.

-I can remember one evening, in a cosy pub, I was in the corner beside the fireplace drinking my favourite whiskey.
-All of a sudden I was started to feel warm.
+I can remember one evening, in a cozy pub, I was in the corner beside the fireplace drinking my favourite whiskey.
+All of a sudden, I started to feel warm.
 I was about 45 at the time and hot flushes were not yet on my radar.

 I remained seated and slowly got warmer and warmer.
-I was dressed in a polo neck jumper and remembered that I did not have a top underneath it; hence the top could not be removed.
+Unfortunately, I was dressed in a polo neck jumper, no top underneath it.
+Hence, the top could not be removed.

 We hear it every day yet many of us do not drink enough water.

 Keeping the body hydrated is of particular concern as you get older.
-Even if all you took from this article and increased your water intake to 2 litres a day you will see a noticeable difference in the mirror after 7 days.
+The menopause stage is no exception.
+Even if all you took from this article and increased your water intake to two litres a day, you will see a noticeable difference in the mirror after a week.

 Being adequately hydrated keeps the wrinkles at bay and is cheaper than the supplements recommended for hydrating the skin.